scitran/client/Data-organization.md

 ### Data Containers - Projects, Sessions and Acquisitions
-The Flywheel database hierarchy matches a typical neuroimaging project.
-The top level is a Project; each project contains multiple Sessions; each session contains multiple Acquisitions; each acquisition contains multiple Files.
+The Flywheel database hierarchy matches a neuroimaging project.
+The top level is your group.
+When each group there are Projects; each project contains multiple Sessions; each session contains multiple Acquisitions; each acquisition contains multiple Files.

-The Project, Session and Acquisitions are called data containers.
-Many **scitran** methods work with containers or files.
-Once you create a scitran object use <TAB>-completion to see the methods
+Once you create a scitran object use <TAB>-completion to see methods that let you perform general actions, for example

+    scitran.lookup('a string')  - Returns metadata about a container scitran.search( ... )       - Searches the database for specific types of metadata

+Or actions on specific containers and files, for example

     scitran.container<TAB> - Shows all the basic Data Container methods scitran.file<TAB>      - Shows all the basic File methods scitran.<TAB>          - Shows all the methods

 One additional data container type, the **Collection**, is described later on this page.
 Other objects (Analyses, Gears, and Jobs) are described in the [Computational organization section](Computational-organization).
+Most of these containers can include Files.

 ### Notes, tags and attachments